All ages admitted. Prices: $5 for adults, seniors & children. Space is limited.

 Star Talk: The Sky Tonight

-Bright stars, constellations, planets, and telescopic objects in the current night sky will be discussed in this live "star talk."
-Then leave Earth and fly out into space to examine the planets in the current sky.
+Bright stars, constellations, planets, and telescopic objects in the current night sky are discussed in this live "star talk."
+Then leave Earth and fly into space to examine the planets in the current sky.

 The Cowboy Astronomer